PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 |s|s|s|
 * could Move or Capture to Spaces labeled "s"
 ### Whip
 The Whip may Move without Capturing 1 Square along Queen Lines.
 It is immune to being Captured.
 It also begins the game as a Volatile Piece.
 When Any Whip switches sides, the Player who gained Control of it from that may if possible select 1 non-Immutable non-Titan non-Volatile Piece from those Controlled by the same Player who was Controlling the Whip before it switched sides, and the selected Piece becomes Volatile.
-Note that as it is selected to be Volatile during Plaacement but is instead already Volatile, it does not leave a Supporter behind when it moves for the first time.
+Note that as it is selected to be Volatile during Placement but is instead already Volatile, it does not leave a Supporter behind when it moves for the first time.
 | | | |
 |-|-|-|
 |m|m|m|